sadensmol/sadensmol.github.com/about.md

 published: true
 ---

 I'm Denis Sazonov, software developer from Smolensk/Russia.
 I work fulltime as freelance programmer on [upwork.com](http://www.upwork.com/)

+At the moment Im looking for some work related to Games programming/ Virtual Reality / Video editing.

 I really like game programming.
 This is what Im living for :).
 I started programming when I was 12 yo.
 It was the first i8086,it was basic and some simple CGA games.
 Then I learned Pascal and started with more serious games and applications.